As highly qualified workers meet a choice of employment options, competitive benefits packages have become par for the course.

 3% NON-ELECTIVE SAFE HARBOR

-Employer contributes 3% of compensation, regardless of
+Employers contribute 3% of compensation, regardless of employees’ 401(k) deferrals.

-Rhonda earns $50,000.
-She receives a
+Example: Rhonda earns $50,000.
+She receives a contribution equal to 3% of her compensation.

 $1,500 = Total